Pegah-Ardehkhani/Reinforcement-Learning-Algorithms-from-Scratch/11. Q-Learning/README.md

 ### What This Example Teaches:
 - Q-Learning updates \( Q(s, a) \) based on the **maximum possible reward** for the next state.
 - It does not depend on the policy being followed, making it more aggressive in finding optimal policies.

-Let me know if you need further refinements!